ashwn79/ashwn79/README.md

 # Hi there! 👋

-I'm Ashwn, a budding programmer on a journey to master C programming and beyond.
-I share my learning experiences on [Twitter](https://twitter.com/ashwn79) and [YouTube](https://youtube.com/ashwn79).
+I'm Ashwn, a budding programmer passionate about developing solutions that address real-world challenges, while continuously expanding my skills and knowledge.

 ## 🛠️ Skills and Technologies

 - **Programming Languages:** C, C++ and HTML, CSS and JS
-- **Tools & Platforms:** Git, GitHub, VS Code, and (IDEs) Designed for Efficient Coding, Version Control, and Team Collaboration
+- **Tools & Platforms:** Git, GitHub, VS Code, and other IDEs designed for efficient coding, version control, and collaboration
 - **Learning:** Data Structures, Algorithms, Problem Solving

 ## 🚀 Projects